 Business Name Registration (Sole Proprietorship)

 A business name registration is the simplest and most affordable registration option.
-It is appropriate for individual entrepreneurs operating under a trading name that is different from their personal name, for example, a consultant trading as ‘SwiftConsult NG’ rather than under their own name.
+It suits individual entrepreneurs operating under a trading name that differs from their personal name.
+For example, a consultant trading as ‘SwiftConsult NG‘ rather than under their own name.

 Business name registration must be renewed annually with the CAC.
 Failure to file annual returns results in penalties and, eventually, deregistration.